UniMath/agda-unimath/src/commutative-algebra/sums-of-finite-sequences-in-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) where

-  preserves-sum-permutation-Commutative-Ring :
+  preserves-sum-permutation-fin-sequence-type-Commutative-Ring :
     (n : ℕ) → (σ : Permutation n) →
     (f : fin-sequence-type-Commutative-Ring A n) →
     sum-fin-sequence-type-Commutative-Ring A n f ＝
-    sum-fin-sequence-type-Commutative-Ring A n (f ∘ map-equiv σ) preserves-sum-permutation-Commutative-Ring =
+    sum-fin-sequence-type-Commutative-Ring A n (f ∘ map-equiv σ) preserves-sum-permutation-fin-sequence-type-Commutative-Ring =
-    preserves-sum-permutation-Commutative-Semiring
-      ( commutative-semiring-Commutative-Ring A)
+    preserves-sum-permutation-fin-sequence-type-Ring (ring-Commutative-Ring A)
 ```